You are here

 Dr. Christy Sandborg is a pediatric rheumatologist and Professor.
 In 2012, she became the Vice President of Medical Affairs at Stanford’s Lucile Packard Children’s Hospital.
 Sandborg’s scholarly interests include developing programs to facilitate career training and research opportunities for the next generation of academic pediatricians.
 More recently, Sandborg has focused on developing new models of care for children with the most complex rheumatic chronic illnesses.

-Dr. Caroline Simard is the Associate Director for Diversity and Leadership at Stanford’s School of Medicine.
+Dr. Caroline Simard is now the Director of Research at the Clayman Institute for Gender Research.
+She was the Associate Director for Diversity and Leadership at Stanford’s School of Medicine.
 She received her Ph.D. from Stanford before going to work at The Center for Social Innovation of the Stanford Graduate School of Business and then The Anita Borg Institute for Women and Technology.
 Simard’s work addresses women and minorities’ under-representation in Science, Technology, Engineering, and Math (STEM) fields and business.

 Lindsey B. Trimble received her Ph.D. in Sociology from Washington State University.
 She is a Postdoctoral Fellow at Stanford’s Clayman Institute for Gender Research, where she studies social networks and labor market inequality.